marthinusswart/PaperTanksEditor/knowledgebase/ZLIB_Lib.md

 - Length is calculated from a base value (3-258) plus optional extra bits
 - Distance is calculated from a base value (1-32768) plus optional extra bits

+### Adler-32 Checksum Verification

+ZLIB format includes an Adler-32 checksum at the end of the compressed data stream.
+This checksum is used to verify the integrity of the decompressed data:

+1. The checksum is calculated over the entire uncompressed data
+2. The algorithm uses two 16-bit accumulators (a and b) initialized as:
+   - a = 1
+   - b = 0
+3. For each byte in the data:
+   - a = (a + byte) % 65521
+   - b = (b + a) % 65521
+4. The final checksum is (b << 16) | a

+Our implementation extracts the stored checksum from the end of the compressed data stream and compares it with the calculated checksum of the decompressed data.

 ## References